Free Whataburger breakfast for teachers - NewsBreak

 Free Whataburger breakfast for teachers

-From May 2 to May 6, the fast-food chain will give teachers free breakfast .What to do amid baby formula shortage
+From May 2 to May 6, the fast-food chain will give teachers free breakfast.

 The breakfast deal will be available from 5 a.m. to 9 a.m.
 Teachers must present their school ID.